What are the advantages of having a birth doula?

 Is a doula the same thing as a midwife?

 Absolutely not!
 A midwife is a medical expert, equipped and qualified to deliver babies, who will be focusing on monitoring and maintaining the heath and safety of mother and baby.
 Midwives care about your comfort and feelings too, but they have a medical job to do.
-A doula, on the other hand, is free to focus exclusively on supporting you and your partner, unencumbered by monitoring and charting and other critical medical matters.
+A doula, on the other hand, is free to focus exclusively on supporting you and your partner, unencumbered by monitoring, charting and other critical medical matters.
 Your doula will typically be by your side in labor even before you see your midwife and will remain with you until after your midwife leaves.

 Is a doula replacing my partner?